COVID Updates and Guidelines - 09.21.23

 Staff/Faculty

-• Although hand sanitizing stations will remain throughout campus and within buildings, it is highly recommended that staff wash their hands often.
+5. Continued Hygiene Practices: Hand sanitizing stations will remain throughout campus and within buildings.
 Disinfecting wipes will be available for classrooms.
 Please assist in keeping Pitzer safe and healthy by regularly washing hands and wiping down surfaces (e.g., printers, keyboards before and after use) and shared community areas.
+Let’s all continue to encourage and model these behaviors for our students.

 Samantha Greer, MPA